 Since anything posted on the internet lasts forever, and we do want our son to find dates and employment in the future, we’ll keep the results confidential.
 Trust me – some things are best kept a mystery.

 The results were eye opening, and at times, gag inducing.
 But we did it all in the name of science.
 And farts.
 But mostly Science.
+You can get our free printable fart journal to track your own farts in the form below.

 For more on the science of flatulence, check out The Fantastic Flatulent Fart Brothers’ Big Book of Farty Facts.